hectorm/otpauth/README.md

 # OTPAuth

-One Time Password (HOTP/TOTP) library for Node.js, Deno and browsers.
+One Time Password (HOTP/TOTP) library for Node.js, Deno, Bun and browsers.

 ## Usage